 Professional product photographers know that lighting is an important part of a shoot.
 This focus on light quality applies to smartphone and compacts as well as DSLR cameras.
 Lighting is the most challenging part of taking pet product photos but you can get good results.

 Always be aware of your light and what it is doing.
-Soft natural light is best but you have to work with what nature give you.
+Soft natural light is best but you have to work with what nature gives you.

 Direct sunlight casts strong dark shadows that don’t flatter your product.
-But, if you have no choice but to shoot when the sun is high, you can work around.
+But, if you have no choice but to shoot when the sun is high, you have a workaround.
 Pin or drape a net curtain or large sheet of cartridge paper over the window.
-This will help soften the strong light.
+This can help soften strong light.